CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     terraform import azurerm_resource_group.rg /subscriptions/{SUBSCRIPTION_ID}/resourceGroups/{RESOURCEGROUP_NAME}
     ```

-21. Run the below command to execute the actions proposed in a terraform deployment, and choose ```yes``` once prompted to deploy the script.
+21. Run the below mentioned command to execute the actions proposed in a terraform deployment, and choose ```yes``` once prompted to deploy the script.

     ```bash
     terraform apply